-Screening When to receive screening Height, weight, and BMI 2 Screen each year or as your doctor suggests.
+Screening When to receive screening Height, weight, and BMI 2 Each year or as your doctor suggests.
 Women with a high BMI (30 or more) should be offered intensive weight loss interventions to help increase exercise and improve eating habits.
-Blood pressure Screen each year or as your doctor suggests.
+Blood pressure Each year or as your doctor suggests.
 Recheck high readings at home.
-Cardiovascular (CVD) risk assessment Screen as your doctor suggests between ages 40 and 75.
+Cardiovascular (CVD) risk assessment As your doctor suggests between ages 40 and 75.
 Women at increased risk should be offered a low- to moderate-dose statin (cholesterol medicine).
 Lipid screening may be required to assess risk.
-Glucose screening for type 2 diabetes Screen as your doctor suggests from ages 35 to 70, especially if overweight or obese.
+Glucose screening for type 2 diabetes As your doctor suggests from ages 35 to 70, especially if overweight or obese.
 Individuals with high blood sugar should talk to their doctor about intensive counseling interventions to promote a healthy diet and physical activity.
 Osteoporosis The test to check how dense your bones are should start no later than age 65; women at menopause should talk to their doctor about osteoporosis and have the test when at risk.
-Depression and suicide risk Each year Anxiety Each year up to age 65 Breast cancer risk Screen as your doctor suggests if 35 years or older and at increased risk.
+Depression Each year Breast cancer risk As your doctor suggests in women 35 years or older at increased risk.
 Women who are at increased risk for breast cancer and at low risk for adverse medication effects should be offered risk-reducing medications, such as tamoxifen, raloxifene, or aromatase inhibitors.
 Mammogram 3 Each year from ages 40 to 65+.
 Consider screening every 2 years from ages 50 to 74.
-BRCA gene risk assessment Screen as doctor suggests in women with a personal or family history of breast, ovarian, tubal, or peritoneal cancer or who have an ancestry associated with breast cancer susceptibility 1 and 2 (BRCA1/2) gene mutations.
-Cervical dysplasia Receive regular Pap tests beginning at age 21.
+BRCA gene risk assessment As your doctor suggests in women with a personal or family history of breast, ovarian, tubal, or peritoneal cancer or who have an ancestry associated with breast cancer susceptibility 1 and 2 (BRCA1/2) gene mutations.
+Cervical dysplasia Regular Pap tests beginning at age 21.
 Talk to your doctor about how often you should be screened and for how long.
-Cervical cancer: 21 to 29 Receive a Pap test every three years.
-Cervical cancer: 30 to 65 Receive a Pap test every three years or HPV testing alone or in combination with Pap test (co-testing) every five years.
+Cervical cancer: 21 to 29 Pap test every three years.
+Cervical cancer: 30 to 65 Should have a Pap test every three years or HPV testing alone or in combination with Pap test (co-testing) every five years.

 Screening When to receive screening Cervical cancer: 65+ Stop screening at age 65 if last three Pap tests or last two co-tests (Pap plus HPV) within the previous 10 years were normal.
 If there is a history of an abnormal Pap test within the past 20 years, discuss continued screening with your doctor.
 Colorectal cancer At age 45 and continuing until 75, your doctor may suggest any one of these test options: • Direct visualization tests - Colonoscopy - CT colonography - Flexible sigmoidoscopy • Stool-based tests - Fecal immunochemical test (FIT) - Guaiac-based fecal occult blood test (gFOBT) - Multi-targeted stool DNA test (FIT-DNA) Lung cancer (low-dose computed tomography (LDCT)) Screen beginning at age 50 for those with a 20-pack-per-year smoking history and currently smoke or have quit within the past 15 years.
 Hepatitis B Screen if at increased risk for infection.
 Hepatitis C Screen once between the ages of 18 and 79.
 Gonorrhea and chlamydia Sexually active women aged 24 and under.
 Women over age 25, if at increased risk of infection.
 Syphilis Screen if at increased risk of infection.
-Human immunodeficiency virus (HIV) Screen as your doctor suggests between ages 19 and 60.
-People at high risk of HIV acquisition should be offered pre-exposure prophylaxis (PrEP).
+Human immunodeficiency virus (HIV) Older adults should be screened if at increased risk of infection.
+Women at high risk of HIV acquisition should be offered pre-exposure prophylaxis (PrEP).
 Tuberculosis Screen for latent infection if at increased risk.